Raunak-Sadhwani/Voting-AWS-Terraform-Vue/README_2.md

 - step 8: terraform apply --auto-approve
 - step 9: In terminal we will have domian endpoints Url then use the url to access our application

-- We have added the comments to understand the code proccess in each files The development process of the application is facilitated by several tools and practices.
-The application was worked on in a local development environment in Visual Studio Code, a text editor.
-The following tools were installed in the local environment to enable testing parts of the application locally -

--  **Command Line Interface for Amazon Web Services** (aws-cli) : for interacting with resources in the AWS account.
-An IAM user was created in the AWS portal and the access key id, secret access key and default aws region were stored in a file on disk located at  ~./aws/credentials
--  **Git** : a version control system was used to save code changes, fetch code from the remote repository and also send code (push) to the remote repository.

--  **JavaScript language** : was used in implementing the REST api endpoints and node_module installation is automated in code for macos and Ubuntu.
+-

 **3.3 Deployment Process
-*Code changes in the serverless Employee Management platform are deployed using GitLab's CI/CD pipelines.
+Code changes in the serverless voting management platform are deployed using GitLab's CI/CD pipelines.
 The deployment process involves the following steps:

-*Version Control and Collaboration: Developers use feature branches in the Git repository and collaborate via GitLab's version control system.
-Each new feature or bug fix gets its own branch.
+Version Control and Collaboration: Developers utilize feature branches in the Git repository and collaborate via GitLab's version control system.
+Each new feature or bug fix is developed in its own branch.

-*Continuous Integration/Continuous Deployment (CI/CD): The CI/CD pipeline is automatically triggered when changes are pushed to the repository.
-It performs automated builds, tests, and deployments.
-Sometimes, due to CloudFront, the build process can take extra time.
+Continuous Integration/Continuous Deployment (CI/CD): GitLab's CI/CD pipeline automatically triggers when changes are pushed to the repository.
+It facilitates automated builds, tests, and deployments.
+Occasionally, the build process may experience delays due to CloudFront integration.

-3. **Test and Deploy**: During the pipeline, the code changes are built, tested, and packaged for deployment.
+Test and Deploy: Within the pipeline, code changes undergo building, testing, and packaging in preparation for deployment.

-**3.4 Automation
-*Terraform: An Infrastructure as Code tool, used for automated infrastructure setup and management, ensuring consistent and reproducible deployments.
-It defined the AWS resources needed for the application, including API Gateway, Lambda functions, DynamoDB, and IAM policies.
+Terraform: As an Infrastructure as Code tool, Terraform automates the setup and management of infrastructure, ensuring deployments are consistent and reproducible.
+It defined essential AWS resources like API Gateway, Lambda functions, DynamoDB, and IAM policies for our application.

-*Lambda Testing: Jest tests enable GitLab CI/CD pipelines to automatically run tests whenever code changes are pushed to the repository.
+Lambda Testing: Using Jest tests, GitLab CI/CD pipelines automatically execute tests whenever there are code changes in the repository, ensuring continuous validation of Lambda functions.

-*CI/CD: GitLab CI/CD automatically applies the Terraform configuration when code changes are deployed, creating, updating, or deleting the necessary AWS resources.
+CI/CD: GitLab CI/CD seamlessly integrates with Terraform, automatically applying configurations upon code deployment.
+This process efficiently manages AWS resources, handling creation, updates, or deletions as required by the application's evolving needs.